practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 extremes, and figuring out how to deal with them is not nearly as straightforward.
 The lesson we've gradually learned over time is that it is better to assume that a feature can either be cut or simplified and then try to prove ourselves wrong rather than doing things the other way around.
-However, we still forget this rule on occasion, and we inevitably end up paying the price for it.

-Take for example our work on making account cancellation easier for subscribers.
-We had assumed that what folks would want is an easy to find link on their account settings page that would automatically cancel their account with no further action required on their end.
-While this assumption is valid on its own, it lead us down a very deep rabbit hole.
-In order to make cancellation *automatic*, we'd need to handle API calls to both Mailchimp and Stripe (depending on the subscriber's payment provider), and we'd also need to handle the case where there was no payment provider at all.
-There were also lots of other little things to consider, most of which we didn't even think about until we started implementing the feature.
-After a few hours of discussion and development work, we had a partially completed feature which *almost* worked, but still had some remaining issues with it.
-Almost immediately after deploying it to production, we rolled it back and decided it simply wasn't ready yet.

-After listening to Jordan and I complain about what a frustrating day we had, my wife Jia asked us why we hadn't considered simply handling the cancellation process manually for the time being.
-We went on to explain to her that we wanted to make it so that subscribers didn't have to email us and have a back-and-forth exchange in order to cancel their accounts, because we felt that would be a terrible experience for them.
-It was at that point that she suggested that we might be able to make it so that every time a customer clicks the "unsubscribe" link, and email gets sent to us with the information necessary to manually cancel their account -- a process that takes us only a few seconds to complete and only happens a few times a week.

-Although it took us a little while to let this idea in, we eventually realized that it was the exact right thing to do, at least as a stopgap measure.
-Implementing the semi-automatic process was so much simpler than the fully-automatic one that we were able to build and ship it in a fraction of the time that we spent *discussing* the more complicated feature.
-So rather than fixing the problems with our very complex code, we replaced it with something more simple and accepted that our initial efforts were a sunk cost.
-Even though this may have temporarily bruised our egos a bit, it was the right thing to do.
+One area where we failed to keep things simple at first was in our work on account cancellation.
+Because we were developing feature in the middle a transition to a new payment provider, it ended up being more complicated to implement than we expected it to be.
+After several hours of discussion and development work, we ended up with a feature that almost worked, but still had many kinks to be ironed out.
+Almost immediately after we deployed it to production, we noticed that it wasn't working the way we expected it to and immediately rolled it back.

+We thought for some time about what would be needed in order to fix the remaining issues, but eventually came to realize that we had overlooked an obvious shortcut: Instead of fully automating cancellations, we could make it so the unsubscribe button sent us an email with all the details necessary to close accounts upon request.
+This process only takes a few seconds to do manually, and only happens a few times a week.
+Most importantly, the semi-automatic approach was easy to understand with few potential points of failure, and could be designed, implemented, in tested in less time than it took for us to think through the issues of the more complicated system.
+In other words, it required less effort to ship this simple system than it would have taken to fix the complicated one, so we scrapped the old code.

+Every situation is different, but hopefully these examples have driven home the point that dealing with bugs requires effort that may or may not be better spent elsewhere.
+In summary:

+> Critical flaws and trivial errors both deserve immediate attention: the former
+> because of their impact on people, the latter due to the fact that they get
+> harder to fix as they accumulate.
+Unfortunately, most bugs are in
+> between these two extremes and need to be evaluated on a case-by-case basis.

-Killing code is not an easy thing to do emotionally, but these small sacrifices go a long way to improving the overall quality of your projects.
-This is why we can't just decide whether a bug is worth fixing based on the utility of the individual feature it effects: we need to think about whether our time would be better spent working on other things.
-It is only worth resolving defects if the answer to that question is "No!"
+> You can't just decide whether a bug is worth fixing based on the utility of the
+> individual feature it effects: you need to think about whether our time would be
+> better spent working on other things.
+It is only worth resolving defects
+> if the answer to that question is "No!".
+Even if it is emotionally challenging
+> to do so, sometimes it makes sense to kill off a single buggy feature if doing
+> so improves the overall quality of your system.

+Of course, if you do decide to fix a bug, you need to do what you can to prevent that time investment from going to waste.
+That's where regression testing becomes so important.

-### Rule 6: Prevent regressions
+### Lesson 6: Prevent regressions

 One clear lesson that time has taught us is that bugs which are not covered by a test inevitably come back.
 To prevent this from happening, we